mrirecon/moba-irme/README.md

 Each folder contains a README file explaining how the figure can be reproduced.

 ## Runtime

+Here, the overall run time for executing **ALL** scripts in this repository (including the figure generation) is addressed.
+Individual 8 parameter IR-ME reconstructions take between 10-20 min depending on the accessible hardware.

 |    CPU   |   GPU   | **Runtime** [min] |
 | -------- | ------- | ------- |